Insei/ADDS/README.md

 ## IPXE
 We use ipxe in two variants:
 * Default (For OS Installation)
 * For API callbacks.
-(As example: u-boot after erasing storage boot wia ipxe, and get ipxe.cfg from the API at this moment we check the device state and if state is erasing - we switch device power to off on ethernet port switch and remove device uuid(makes device not in use))
+(As example: u-boot after erasing storage boot via ipxe, and get ipxe.cfg from the API at this moment we check the device state and if state is erasing - we switch device power to off on ethernet port switch and remove device uuid(makes device not in use))

 ## TFTP
 We use TFTP server for provision bootloaders and ipxe to devices.